makeabilitylab/physcomp/communication/p5js-serial.md

 **Figure.** Variations on the Collatz Conjecture by user [/u/ideology_boi](https://www.reddit.com/r/processing/comments/dy5z5h/collatz_variations/) on Reddit.
 Coded in ~200 lines in Processing ([code link](https://dailygenerative.art.blog/2019/11/17/reflections/)).
 Inspired by the Coding Train walkthrough video ["Collatz Conjecture"](https://www.youtube.com/watch?v=EYLWxwo1Ed8).
 {: .fs-1 }

-[Processing](https://processing.org/) was started by [Casey Reas](https://en.wikipedia.org/wiki/Casey_Reas) and [Ben Frey](https://en.wikipedia.org/wiki/Ben_Fry) at MIT in 2001 to provide an accessible programming tool for combining art+technology.
+p5.js is based on [Processing](https://processing.org/), which was started by [Casey Reas](https://en.wikipedia.org/wiki/Casey_Reas) and [Ben Frey](https://en.wikipedia.org/wiki/Ben_Fry) at MIT in 2001 to provide an accessible programming tool for combining art+technology.
 From the Processing website:

 >  Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 {: .fs-3 }